 In compliance with the provisions of the Clean Water Act, as amended, (33 U.S.C.
-1251 et. seq; the "Act"), in accordance with this cover page and the effluent limitations, monitoring requirements, and other conditions set forth in Part I, Part II, and Part III hereof.
+1251 et. seq; the "Act"), in accordance with effluent limitations, monitoring requirements and other conditions set forth in Parts I, II, and III hereof.